eyeszack/diesel-engine/README.md

         services/
             me.dslengine.keyword.KeywordProvider

 **5)** This final step can be implemented in quite a few ways.
-You need to create a way to actually run your DSL scripts with the **DSLEngineScript** class.
+You need to create a way to actually run your DSL scripts with the `DSLEngineScript` class.
 I think the easiest way is to use a groovy script and run it like a shell script.
-In the example script below the **DSLEngineScript** class is set as the script base for the groovy shell.
+In the example script below the `DSLEngineScript` class is set as the script base for the groovy shell.
 This means that groovy scripts run in that shell will have access to your keywords.
 But just as important is the section of code at the beginning, it will load any jar file it finds into the runtime classpath.
-We created an environment variable called `DSLENGINE_HOME` that points to where we wish to run our scripts.
-In that location we added a `lib` directory and placed **dslengine-x.x.x.jar** and our provider jar in there.
+You will need to create an environment variable named `DSLENGINE_HOME` that points to where you wish to keep your DSL code and the **dslengine-x.x.x.jar**.
+In that location add a `lib` directory and place **dslengine-x.x.x.jar** and your provider jar in there.

 **dslengine**